 An analysis of advertising also reveals that exploiting the psychology of gullible humans, images of domestic products are associated with comforts of home and images of “ego expressive” products, such as cars/automobiles are associated with the expression and enhancement of the self.

 Moreover, as Eva Illouz (professor of Sociology at the Hebrew University in Jerusalem and the School for Advanced Studies in the Social Sciences in Paris) points out, after the invention of automobile (at the end of 19th century when industrial revolution was paving way for consumerism and with that a new concept of leisure and love) a dating couple’s ability to be alone in the public had greatly increased the popularity of the four wheeler, especially after Henry Ford’s two-seater model T was made available in 1914.
+Quickly other nations also followed the suit and soon cars were being churned out by the thousands each day all over the globe from Japan to Malaysia to Europe and America.
 So much so that there were eight million car owners after World War I, and the number had tripled by 1930.
 Today there are reportedly 1.4 billion motor vehicles in the world emitting dense plumes of smoke.
 Moreover, gasoline, for example, also requires extracting oil from the ground, transporting it to a refinery, refining the oil into gasoline, and transporting the gasoline to service stations.
 Each of these steps can produce additional greenhouse gas emissions.
-Some reports reveal that a typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year
+Some reports reveal that a typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.

 It may also be pointed out that emissions from cars also cause disabilities, respiratory diseases (like asthma and bronchitis, heightening the risk of life-threatening conditions like cancer, and burdening health care system with substantial medical costs) and ozone depletion.